fb-pixel-img

 composting-food-waste

 While we have a staggering amount of food waste to deal with in the United States each year, trashed grub can prove highly valuable.
 Food waste can be made into compost, a nutrient-rich substance farmers sometimes call “black gold” because of its ability to help plants thrive.
+Why is composting food waste so effective?

 While microscopic creatures like fungi and bacteria break down organic material out in nature, composting speeds up the process by creating the ideal conditions for these helpful organisms.
 It can be done everywhere from backyard bins to industrial-scale tanks, and is commonly performed in oxygen-rich (also known as aerobic) environments.
-All in all, composting comes with a long list of advantages when done right.
+All in all, composting food waste comes with a long list of advantages when done right.

 What are the benefits of composting?

-Composting helps both the environment and the economy because it helps divert trash, in this particular case food waste, from landfills and can make for more sustainable agriculture.
+Food waste composting helps both the environment and the economy because it helps divert trash, in this particular case food waste, from landfills and can make for more sustainable agriculture.

 Composting reduces greenhouse gas emissions by helping sequester more carbon in soil and cutting down the methane that gets spat out of landfills.
 In those dense, oxygen-free trash heaps, waste like food releases loads of the powerful greenhouse gas that has nearly 30 times the heat-trapping power of carbon dioxide.
 In fact, wasted food causes nearly 60% of all methane emissions from municipal solid waste landfills.1 According to an analysis published in 2022, diverting just half of the food waste that goes to landfill toward compost would cut 64.35 million tons of CO2-equivalent emissions, which is like taking nearly 13 million cars off the road.2